 - Babies & Young Children: Their developing immune systems make them prime targets for Influenza, RSV, and Norovirus.
 These can cause high fever, wheezing, breathing difficulties, and severe vomiting or diarrhea.

-- Older Adults & Individuals with Chronic Conditions: This group is often the most vulnerable.
-A bout of seasonal flu can lead to serious complications like pneumonia or myocarditis, or cause a dangerous exacerbation of pre-existing conditions such as heart disease, lung disease, or diabetes.
+- Older Adults & Individuals with Chronic Conditions: This group is highly vulnerable.
+Seasonal flu may lead to pneumonia, myocarditis, or worsening of existing health issues.

 Your Family's Defence Plan: Science-Based Protection

-A multi-layered approach is key to preventing and managing these common seasonal illnesses.
+A multi-layered approach is key to preventing and managing seasonal illnesses.

 1. Proactive Immunity: Your First Line of Defence

 - The annual flu vaccine is the most effective way to prevent influenza.
-Older adults, young children, pregnant women and individuals with chronic health conditions are strongly encouraged to get vaccinated.
-It remains beneficial to get vaccinated throughout the flu season.
+Older adults, young children, pregnant women and individuals with chronic conditions are strongly encouraged to get vaccinated.

-- Infants aged 0-1 are recommended to get the RSV antibody injection during their first autumn and winter season.
+- Infants aged 0–1 are recommended to receive the RSV antibody injection during their first autumn/winter season.

 2. Daily Healthy Habits: Build a Personal Protection Barrier

-- Wear a Mask Wisely: Wear a mask properly in crowded, enclosed public spaces like metros, shopping malls, and clinics/hospitals.
+- Wear a Mask Wisely: Wear a mask properly in crowded indoor public spaces.

-- Improve Ventilation: Open windows regularly throughout the day to ensure good indoor air circulation.
+- Improve Ventilation: Open windows regularly for better air circulation.

-- Observe Respiratory Etiquette: Cover your mouth and nose with a tissue or your bent elbow when you cough or sneeze.
+- Observe Respiratory Etiquette: Cover your mouth and nose when coughing or sneezing.

 3. Strengthened Management for Chronic Conditions

-- Individuals with conditions like hypertension, diabetes, heart disease, or chronic respiratory illnesses should monitor their health indicators closely and adhere to their prescribed medication regimens, especially during autumn and winter.
+- Individuals with hypertension, diabetes, heart disease, or chronic respiratory illness should monitor health indicators closely and continue prescribed medications.

-- Keeping chronic conditions well-controlled is crucial for reducing the risk of severe complications triggered by infections.
+- Keeping chronic conditions controlled significantly reduces the risk of severe complications.

 4. Symptom Response: Act Wisely When Sick